xhajnal/video_bees/README.md

 `analyse('../data/Video_tracking/190822/20190822_112842909_2BEE_generated_20210503_074806_nn.csv', population_size=2, has_tracked_video=True, is_first_run=a)`

-where the first parameter is path to the `.csv` file, second is `population_size` (number of objects tracked in the video), flag has_tracked_video whether there is a video as a result of loopy tracking and last flag is_first_run, you do not need to set as this is a part of two-run setting (see more in TWO RUNS DAVE section).
+where the first parameter is path to the `.csv` file, second is `population_size` (number of objects tracked in the video), flag has_tracked_video whether there is a video as a result of loopy tracking and last flag, `is_first_run`, you do not need to set as this is a part of two-run setting (see more in TWO RUNS DAVE section).

 ### (OPTIONAL) FIXING FRAME RANGES
 In our case studies, the videos were trimmed and hence the first frame of the video was not recognised by loopy as the first.
-If you want to overcome this problem, put the files in one deeper folder `original` and edit `fix_ranges.py` in a similar way as `dave.py` e.g:
+If you want to overcome this problem, put the files in one folder deeper and name it `original` and edit the main of `fix_ranges.py` in a similar way as `dave.py` e.g:

-`fix_ranges('../data/Video_tracking/190822/20190822_112842909_2BEE_generated_20210503_074806_nn.csv', 2)`
+`fix_ranges('../data/Video_tracking/190822/20190822_112842909_2BEE_generated_20210503_074806_nn.csv')`

-(Or simply edit the paths and population sizes of already given calls in the file.)
+for each file to be fixed or use recursive call to fix ranges of all the `_nn.csv` files by accomodating your folder structure.

 Now run file `fix_ranges.py`
 ```